 You can adjust white balance to match the source of light available where you are shooting and avoid the blue cast that results when shooting outdoors when it is cloudy, and the green cast that results when shooting under fluorescent lighting.

-- 2. Use [▲] and [▼] to select the third control panel option from the top (White Balance). - 3.
-Use [◀] and [▶] to select the shooting condition you want and then press [SET].
+- 1. In the REC mode, press [SET]. - Use [▲] and [▼] to select the third control panel option from the top (White Balance). - Use [◄] and [▶] to select the shooting condition you want and then press [SET].